camillekokoko/matters-data-challenge/README.md

 * Participant should clone this repo, and submit her/his work by pushing up a new branch with the participant's name.
 All files needed to reproduce the result should be included in the repo.

-Please contact gl@mattters.news if you have any questions.

 ---